Internships and Part-Time Positions for PhDs

-There are many ways to gain professional experience as a graduate student, from full-time summer internships to leadership positions with one of the many student organizations.
+There are many ways to gain professional experience as a graduate student, including campus fellowships, internships and leadership positions with one of the many student organizations.
 Professional experiences can serve a variety purposes, including exploring new industries, learning to apply transferable skills in new areas, learning entirely new skills, and more, and the type of experience that’s most beneficial to you will depend on your goals and background.
-This page provides information on this full range of resources and opportunities, many of which are available directly through Yale.
+This page provides information on a range of resources and opportunities, many of which are available directly through Yale.

 For many graduate students, it may not be realistic to take a full summer away from research and other obligations.
 The good news is that there is no shortage of opportunities to gain professional experience that don’t require an onerous time commitment and that can be just as valuable for your career journey as a traditional internship.
-Part-time work can be carried out during the academic year, and Yale offers opportunities covering many different offices and job functions.
-And you may not have realized that participation in student organizations also contributes to professional development, but this kind of work builds skills in leadership and project management with a time commitment designed to fit into a graduate student’s schedule.
+Part-time work can be carried out during the academic year, and Yale offers opportunities covering many different job functions.
+Also consider participation in student organizations which builds skills in leadership and project management with a time commitment designed to fit into a graduate student’s schedule.

 A number of organizations at Yale also organize opportunities for consulting work, which can range in time commitment from a single weekend to a yearlong project requiring a few hours of work per week.
-These projects are not just for students interested in pursuing consulting as a career, and are a great way to experience working with a team, to learn basic business practices and to see how your skills translate to new areas.
-For similar experience in a remote form, you may also consider micro-internships, which give you the chance to do short-term freelance work in your area of expertise.
+These projects can be a great way to experience working with a team, to learn basic business practices and to see how your skills translate to new areas.
+You may also consider micro-internships, which give you the chance to do short-term freelance work in your area of expertise.

 Virtual Experiences

 In busy periods when even part-time work can’t fit into your schedule, there are still opportunities to build skills and explore careers via virtual experiences and job simulations.
 These generally involve sample projects provided by real companies using realistic materials and datasets designed to simulate the workflow and process of a particular job function.
-Yale provides access to a number of sites that host these opportunities, which also pair well with other online career resources like LinkedIn Learning.
+Yale provides access to several sites that host these opportunities, as well as to resources such as LinkedIn Learning.

 By Yale Office of Career Strategy